The NBC Years Collection

 In 1986, NBC’s parent company, General Electric, began the process of spinning off its owned-and-operated radio stations and, on May 24, 1989, the FCC approved the sale of KNBR to Susquehanna Broadcasting, which already owned San Francisco’s KFOG (104.5 FM).
 KFOG’s general manager, Tony Salvadore, became KNBR’s GM at that time.

-In a time slot generally reserved for “The Voice Of Prophecy” on Sunday mornings (9:30 AM, following Bud Heyde and “The San Francisco Story”), Les fills a few moments on KNBR (IDing as “Beautiful Music San Francisco”) before the start of the Oakland A’s ballgame.
+In the time slot generally reserved for “The Voice Of Prophecy” on Sunday mornings (9:30 AM, following Bud Heyde and “The San Francisco Story”), Les fills a few moments on KNBR (IDing as “Beautiful Music San Francisco”) before the start of the Oakland A’s ballgame.
+Courtesy of Don Husing.

 A public affairs forum, moderated by 15-year-old Yvonne Davis of Lowell High School and featuring San Francisco schools chief Dr. Thomas Shaheen, whose controversial push for desegregation of the city’s school system would lead to his ouster in 1972 after only two years on the job.
-Part 2 of the broadcast, which may be accessed separately, concludes with an NBC network newscast anchored by KNBR’s Gene D’Accardo.
+Part 2 of the broadcast concludes with an NBC network newscast anchored by KNBR’s Gene D’Accardo.
+Courtesy of Mike Schweizer.

 Ron Lyons was known to his audience for his impressive wit, extensive knowledge on countless subjects and his engaging personality.
 In the studio, however, he was known as one of the best production men in the business.
 In this tribute to the long and illustrious career of Giants legend Willie McCovey, Ron shows his production chops with a montage of word pictures, ably assisted by Giants play-by-play men Lindsey Nelson and Hank Greenwald, and “Stretch” himself, who also appears in-studio for an interview with Lyons.